emmaeng680/alx-pre_course/README.md

 My first readme
-COding is awesome and really powerful.
+Coding is awesome and really powerful.